 At this point, you might point out the weapons we're talking about are actually masers, or phasers, or double-breasted herringbone blazers.
 To which we would reply, shut up dorkalinger, we all know what we're talking about here.

 And so you would say, since lasers so great, wouldn't you want Jews to be involved?
-Darn straight, we say, but no one actually knows who invented them.
-It was some combination of Gordon Gould, Charles Hard Townes, and Arthur Leonard Schawlow (Not a Jew.
+Darn straight, we say, but opinions diverge on who invented them.
+You might hear the combination of Gordon Gould, Charles Hard Townes, and Arthur Leonard Schawlow (Not a Jew.
 Not a Jew, with a great middle name.
 Barely a Jew.).
 Darn.

-But, we continue, you know who operated the first working laser?
+But, we continue, you know who actually created the first working laser?
 Theodore Maiman.
 J.E.W.!
+While the others above had some theories, he actually made it happen!
+(So shouldn't he get the credit, really?)
 That's all well and good, you say, but then if lasers are all invented and working and stuff, how come I don't have a big ol' laser gun in my holster for vaporizing deer?

 To which we say, well, look, for one thing the whole gun ownership debate is complicated enough without you atomizing forest wildlife.
 But more importantly, lasers are everywhere.
 We just don't see them.
 The blu-ray player?
 The corrective eye surgery?
 The high-quality printer?
 All lasers.